cloudcreate-dk/essentials-project/README.md

 This library focuses purely on providing [Jackson (FasterXML)](https://github.com/FasterXML/jackson) serialization and deserialization support for the **types** defined in the Essentials `types` library.

-All you need to do is to add the `dk.cloudcreate.essentials.types.EssentialTypesJacksonModule` to your `ObjectMapper` configuration:
+All you need to do is to add the `dk.trustworks.essentials.types.EssentialTypesJacksonModule` to your `ObjectMapper` configuration:

 ```
 objectMapper.registerModule(new EssentialTypesJacksonModule());